 At TenkaraBum.com everybody gets freebies, maybe a bit of yarn or a couple feathers, but that's it.

-If you'd like to read more about the elegantly simple Nissin Pro Square rods, you can do so here.
+Read more about the elegantly simple Nissin Pro Square rods.